Government of Hong Kong

-Under the "one country, two systems" constitutional principle, the Government is, in law, exclusively in charge of Hong Kong's internal affairs and external relations.
-The Government of the People's Republic of China (PRC), of which the Hong Kong government is financially independent from, is responsible for Hong Kong SAR's defence and foreign policy, while decisions made by the Standing Committee of the National People's Congress override any territorial judicial process.
-Despite gradually evolving, the overall governmental structure was inherited from British Hong Kong.
+Under the "one country, two systems" constitutional principle, the Government is, in law, exclusively in charge of Hong Kong's internal affairs and specified external relations.
+The Central People's Government, from which the Hong Kong government is financially independent, is responsible for Hong Kong's defence and foreign policy, while decisions made by the Standing Committee of the National People's Congress can, in certain circumstances, override Hong Kong courts.
+The Hong Kong SAR government replaced the former British Hong Kong Government (1842–1997) in 1997.
+Despite gradually evolving, the general governmental structure was inherited from British Hong Kong.